 A new action, Entra ID Authentication, enables single or muli-factor authentication for Windows and macOS, using Microsoft Entra ID.
 This action is identified in the Application policy that requires Entra ID authentication.
-Refer to Microsoft Entra ID Authentication.
+Refer to "Microsoft Entra ID Authentication" on page 529